 WINES - EMPREINTES

-Our Château de la Devèze Monnier is a tribute to the history of our winery and local area.
-This is crafted under the AOP Languedoc guidelines, as a more traditional expression of local terroir.
-The regulations specify the varieties that can be used, how they are grown, and in which proportions they can be blended, resulting in a wine reflecting the Languedocian style.
+Our AOP Languedoc wines are a tribute to the history of our winery and local area.
+These are a more traditional expression of local terroir and are made under regulations that specify the varieties that can be used, how they are grown, and in which proportions they can be blended, resulting in a wine reflecting the Languedocian style.